dimitramav/DEVils-Scrum-Tool/server/README.md

 # Server Implementation
-The back end of DEVils-Scrum-Tool is created with Spring Boot, using Gradle as build tool and Hibernate to connect with the PostgreSQL database.
+The back-end of DEVils-Scrum-Tool is created with Spring Boot, using Gradle as build tool and Hibernate to connect with the PostgreSQL database.
 It runs on an embedded Tomcat server.

-## Testing - In-Memory Database
+## Demo with In-Memory Database

-### Build and Run Server with an Embedded H2 In-Memory Database (for testing)
+### Build and Run Server with an Embedded H2 In-Memory Database
 	./gradlew bootRun --args='--spring.profiles.active=test'

 #### Default imported users on test-profile for login (email / password)